Georgia Girl Battles Same Brain Tumor Twice in One Year

-For the first five years of her life, Hazlehurst, Ga. girl Jaya Wooten was the picture of health.
+For the first five years of her life, Hazlehurst, Georgia, girl Jaya Wooten was the picture of health.
 Thriving at school and at home, the happy little Kindergartener with a beautiful smile never showed signs that anything was amiss until one night in September 2014 when her mother awoke to find her throwing up and having a seizure.
 By the time her father Jason got her to the emergency room at a Georgia ER a short time later, Jaya had become unresponsive.

 “Our sweet little girl was perfectly normal one day and the next, she was in a hospital unresponsive in critical condition,” said Sue Jackson, Jaya’s grandmother “There had been absolutely no signs of trouble, no advance warning; just the seizure.
 It was mindboggling.”